grvsinha998/grvsinha998/README.md

 Additionally, our digital platform allows for improved communication between all individuals involved in the LOTO process, ensuring that everyone is on the same page and working towards a common goal of safe and efficient operations.<br>
 [More details...](https://www.figma.com/proto/NOXHUBVLdnXlPEJ68p64jI/Smart-LOTO?page-id=0%3A1&node-id=1%3A2&viewport=462%2C827%2C0.17&scaling=contain&starting-point-node-id=1%3A14)

-### Machine Learning to reduce Circuit Breaker's endurance testing
+### Machine Learning to reduce Circuit Breaker's endurance testing time
 The objective of this study was to evaluate the performance of a circuit breaker through endurance testing by analyzing various parameters and utilizing machine learning to enhance the design process.
 Initially, a predictive model was developed to forecast the temperature rise curves for 28 days of a Miniature Circuit Breaker (MCB) based on the first two days of data.

 ###### ⛓️ On-going Project(s)